|

 association for the benefit and use of the individual PUD

+unit owners.
 Purchase Agreement - A

 written contract signed by the buyer and seller stating